 UH Art Collection

-The University of Hertfordshire Art Collection comprises of 500 artworks displayed across its campuses.
-A wonderfully diverse collection, it features 13 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.
+The University of Hertfordshire Art Collection comprises of over 500 artworks displayed across its campuses.
+A wonderfully diverse collection, it features 14 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.

 The UH Art Collection is dispersed across publicly accessible sites on the College Lane and de Havilland campuses and the Fielder Centre, integrating artworks with the internal architecture and defining outside public spaces.
 Artworks enhance the University environment by presenting modern and contemporary art in places where people study, work and visit.
 The collection seeks to inspire and provoke, to generate new conversations for the University and regional communities.